-A district's policy and procedures shall establish a district level planning and decision-making committee as provided by Education Code 11.251(b)–(e).
+The district's policy and procedures shall establish a district/campus planning and decision-making committee as provided by Education Code 11.251(b)–(e).

 The committee shall include representative professional staff, parents of students enrolled in the district, business representatives, and community members.
 Education Code 11.251(b)

 A board shall adopt a procedure, consistent with Education Code 21.407(a) [see DGA], for the professional staff to nominate and elect the professional staff representatives who shall serve on the district/campus committee.
 If practicable, the committee shall include at least one professional staff representative with the primary responsibility for educating students with disabilities.

 At least two-thirds of the elected professional staff representatives must be classroom teachers.
 The remaining staff representatives shall include both campus- and district-level professional staff members.

 Board policy shall provide procedures for the selection of parents to the district/campus committee.

 For purposes of establishing the composition of the committee:

 A person who stands in parental relation to a student is considered a parent.

 A parent who is an employee of the district is not considered a parent representative on the committee.